dschnare/meteor-components-ioc-plugin/packages/meteor-components-ioc-plugin/README.md

       // The items will be injected automatically when
       // the template is wrapped in an App.
       Component.Hello = class {
+        // It is only neccessary to manually decalare what we want to inject
+        // if our code will be obfuscated by a minifier. static inject() {
+          return ['items'];
+        }

         constructor(items) {
           this._items = items;
         }